Kalpana Wilson

 During the hijab debate in Karnataka, India, Kalpana Wilson accused the Karnataka government of “systematic exclusion from their colleges purely because they expressed their faith by wearing the hijab and seen young women students being taunted and harassed by gangs shouting Islamophobic abuse empowered by the ruling party……”

-Kalpana Wilson was also a speaker on “India at the Brink: Preventing Genocide” along with Australian Greens Party members David Shoebridge, Janet Rice, Lee Rhiannon, The Humanism Project‘s Haroon Kasim, Brahmin hater and Christian, Kancha Ilaiah Shepherd, CPI-ML member, Kavita Krishnan, Massey University‘s Mohan Dutta, Pieter Friedrich, AAP member R.B.
-Sreekumar, currently in jail, Teesta Setalvad, IAMC’s Rashid Ahmed, Delhi riots accused, Safoora Zargar, The Polis Project’s, Suchitra Vijayan, Aakar Patel, Islamist formerly associated with Muslim Brotherhood mouthpiece Al Jazeera, Raqeeb Hamid Naik, Ritumbra Manuvie of Foundation, The London Story, Sunita Viswanath of Hindus for Human Rights and Pakistan ISI connected, Angana Chatterjee.
+Kalpana Wilson was also a speaker on “India at the Brink: Preventing Genocide” along with Australian Greens Party members David Shoebridge, Janet Rice, and Lee Rhiannon, The Humanism Project‘s Haroon Kasim, Kancha Ilaiah Shepherd, CPI-ML member Kavita Krishnan, Massey University‘s Mohan Dutta, Pieter Friedrich, AAP member R.B.
+Sreekumar, currently in jail, Teesta Setalvad, IAMC’s Rashid Ahmed, Delhi riots accused Safoora Zargar, The Polis Project’s Suchitra Vijayan, Aakar Patel, Raqeeb Hamid Naik, Ritumbra Manuvie of Foundation, The London Story, Sunita Viswanath of Hindus for Human Rights, and Angana Chatterjee.

 In an event organised by Educate, Organise, Resist, Australia (EOR_au), Kalpana Wilson and her team member Keval Bharadia attended a session on “Exposing the Myth of Hinduphobia, Building Anti-Fascist Solidarities“.
-In the programme on EOR_au’s Yout Tube channle, Kalpana Wilson says “..it’s not useful to describe the killings and attacks on temples taking place in Bangladesh as Hinduphobia.
-Communal and sectarian violence of all kinds….has been endemic in South Asia since the colonial period….. intensified across the region now by the changes the rise of Hindutva fascism in India and return of Taliban in Afghanistan”.
-She then goes to argue that attacks on Hindus is not global like attacks on Muslims and Jews.
-Kalpana Wilson opines Hindutva are appropriating calls for decolonisation.
+In the programme on EOR_au’s YouTube channel, Kalpana Wilson says “..it’s not useful to describe the killings and attacks on temples taking place in Bangladesh as Hinduphobia.
+Communal and sectarian violence of all kinds….has been endemic in South Asia since the colonial period….. intensified across the region now by the changes, the rise of Hindutva fascism in India, and the return of the Taliban in Afghanistan”.
+She then goes on to argue that attacks on Hindus are not global like attacks on Muslims and Jews.
+Kalpana Wilson opines that Hindutva are appropriating calls for decolonisation.

-Kalpana Wilson also supported the extremely Hinduphobic conference, Dismantling Global Hindutva’ where the facade of ‘Hinduism is different from Hindutva’ was broken and the event ended in the need to dismantle Hinduism to dismantle global Hindutva.
+Kalpana Wilson also supported the extremely Hinduphobic conference, Dismantling Global Hindutva, where the facade of ‘Hinduism is different from Hindutva’ was broken, and the event ended in the need to dismantle Hinduism to dismantle global Hindutva.

 The experience of the pandemic so far in India has held few surprises for the many on the left who characterise the regime as representing a brand of fascism in which Hindu supremacism and neoliberalism are inextricably intertwined.